 How to Get Power of Attorney for Your Parents

 Power of attorney.
 Health care proxy.
 Guardianship.
 Conservatorship.
-You’ve probably heard these terms before, but might not know exactly what they mean, or even more importantly, why they might be even more important as your parents age.
+You’ve probably heard these terms before but might not know exactly what they mean or, even more importantly, why they might be even more critical as your parent’s age.

 We asked Attorney Andrew Christensen of The Law Offices of Harry C. Christensen of Marblehead, Massachusetts, to help us create an introduction to health care proxy and power of attorney.